 Health care is a human right

 The healthcare crisis is driven by many factors.
-Working with state and national health care experts, Rebecca Otto has a plan to achieve universal, affordable, comprehensive, guaranteed, publicly financed health care.
-Tweet This
+Endorsed by state and national health care experts, Rebecca Otto's Healthy Minnesota Plan will achieve universal, affordable, comprehensive, guaranteed, publicly financed health care.

 Women’s Reproductive Health